uecker/mri_test/ismrm2021/bart_tensorflow/bart_tf.md

 <!-- #region id="743c3f4a" -->
 ### Step 2: Help Information for TF Graph in BART's `pics`

-In the second step we have a look into the help for BART's regularization options for the `pics` tool.
+In the second step we look into the help for BART's regularization options for the `pics` tool.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/"} id="1f613571" outputId="fe50220b-11c3-4593-a577-799f5ceb8d9f"